at Triad Cosmetic Dentistry

-Drs.
-Macdonald and Whaley want you to be completely aware of the possible health risks associated with periodontitis.
-When left untreated, the disease can be a major contributor to more serious health problems.
+Patient education is our top priority at Triad Cosmetic Dentistry.
+As one of the leading oral diseases patients develop, gum disease can cause further complications when left untreated.
+Our Triad dentists want you to be fully aware of the possible health risks associated with periodontitis.
 Discover the relationship between gum disease and these different diseases to help you avoid any future obstacles.

-Healthy gums play a vital role in maintaining a healthy body.
-Periodontal disease is a bacterial infection and can easily enter the bloodstream and travel to other major organs.
-This can lead to new infections in other areas of the body, including the heart which is one of the most susceptible organs.
+Healthy gums play a crucial role in maintaining good overall health.
+Since periodontal disease is a bacterial infection, it can enter the bloodstream and travel to other organs.
+This can lead to new infections in other parts of the body, including the heart, one of the most susceptible organs.

 Atherosclerosis is a disease of the arteries characterized by the deposition of plaques of fatty materials on their inner walls.
-Periodontal disease can influence the occurrence and severity of coronary artery disease and increases the risk of heart attack or stroke.
+Periodontal disease can influence the occurrence and severity of coronary artery disease and increase the risk of heart attacks or strokes.

-No matter where bacteria travels to in the human body, the immune system will respond by sending white blood cells to battle it.
+No matter where bacteria travels in the human body, the immune system will respond by sending white blood cells to battle it.
 These white cells release chemicals that create an inflammatory response.
-The inflammation can then damage tissues in the brain which can increase a patient’s risk of developing Alzheimer’s disease.
+The inflammation can then damage tissues in the brain, increasing a patient’s risk of developing Alzheimer’s disease.

 Preterm or Low Birth Weight Babies

-Bacterial respiratory infections can be acquired by inhaling tiny bacteria-filled droplets from the mouth and throat into the lungs.
-Once the bacteria are in the lower respiratory tract, they multiply causing infections or worsening existing lung conditions like pneumonia or bronchitis.
-The greater the number of bacteria that are left in your mouth without continuous oral hygiene, the greater the risk for respiratory problems you’ll become susceptible to.
+Bacterial respiratory infections can develop by inhaling tiny bacteria-filled droplets from the mouth and throat into the lungs.
+Once the bacteria are in the lower respiratory tract, they multiply, causing infections or worsening existing lung conditions like pneumonia or bronchitis.
+The greater the number of bacteria left in your mouth without continuous oral hygiene, the greater the risk for respiratory problems you’ll become susceptible to.

 Frequently Asked Questions